 Our Photo Collection is available for viewing during our regular visiting hours.
-Select photographs may be reproduced on our scanner for a modest donation.
+Select photographs may be reproduced for a modest donation.

 ARCHIVES & EPHEMERA

 Our earliest archival items date back to the 1700s.
-We maintain files for the eight towns of the Pascack Valley (Westwood, Hillsdale, Emerson, Woodcliff Lake, Montvale, Park Ridge, Township of Washington, and River Vale) as well as bordering towns, special past events, county and state history.
-These files may be examined by non-members by appointment.
+We maintain files for the eight towns of the Pascack Valley (Westwood, Hillsdale, Emerson, Woodcliff Lake, Montvale, Park Ridge, Township of Washington, and River Vale) as well as bordering towns, special past events, county, and state history.

-This area contains early local newspapers, school yearbooks, ledgers, legal documents, organizational papers,etc. Items in this collections are maintained in a stable climate of appropriate humidity and temperature so that their integrity is maintained.
+This area contains early local newspapers, school yearbooks, ledgers, legal documents, organizational papers, etc. Items in these collections are maintained in a stable climate of appropriate humidity and temperature so that their integrity is maintained.
 While we do not have the ability to display every ephemera artifact, we do allow members to view such items by appointment.
 A donation is appreciated for copy costs.

-Selected items from the museum’s collection of original art works are displayed publicly on a rotating bases.
-The sizeable collection includes, oils, acrylics, prints and lithographs, all preserved and stored with care.
+Selected items from the museum’s collection of original artworks are displayed publicly on a rotating basis.
+The extensive collection includes oils, acrylics, prints and lithographs, all preserved and stored with care.